Partnership for Peace Consortium of Defense Academies and Security Studies Institutes

 The Partnership for Peace Consortium is a network of over 800 defense academies and security studies institutes across 60 countries.
 Founded in 1998 during the NATO Summit, the PfPC was chartered to promote defense institution building and foster regional stability through multinational education and research, which the PfPC accomplishes via a network of educators and researchers.
-It is based at the George C. Marshall European Center for Security Studies in Garmisch, Germany.
+It is based at the George C. Marshall European Center for Security Studies in Garmisch-Partenkirchen, Germany.
 According to the PfPC Annual Report of 2012, in 2012 eight hundred defense academies and security studies institutes in 59 countries worked with the PfPC in 69 defense education/defense institution building and policy-relevant events.
 The Consortium publishes an academic quarterly journal CONNECTIONS in English and Russian.
 The journal is run by an international Editorial Board of experts and is distributed to over 1,000 institutions in 54 countries.

 Background

 The PfPC was founded in 1998 in response to the speech by United States Secretary of Defense William Cohen, "Toward a Cooperative Security Network for the 21st Century".
 The speech was delivered during the 12 June 1998 meeting of the Euro-Atlantic Partnership Council (EAPC) defense ministers and similar sentiments were echoed in the concluding documents of the NATO and EAPC Summits on 24 and 25 April 1999.
 The PfPC was originally co-sponsored by the United States and Germany to work in the spirit of the Partnership for Peace Program "to strengthen defense and military education through enhanced national and institutional cooperation."
 Since its founding, the PfPC’s sponsorship has expanded, with contributions from numerous partner states and organizations.
 In the Canadian House of Commons in 2017, the PfPC's long contribution "in promoting stability, security, and democracy" was noted by the Honorable Wayne Easter, Liberal MP for Malpeque.

 Upon its establishment, the PfPC was chartered with the following objectives: